donkuri/Kaishi/README.md

 [Tenacity](https://tenacityaudio.org/) - used to edit clipping sounds in various audio files

 We also got various ideas from multiple members of the TMW discord server, including the name of the deck itself.
+The sentences themselves come from various Core decks found on Ankiweb.